 - Wipe shared objects (for example, toys, games, art supplies, sporting equipment) between use.

 - Facilities should use EPA-approved cleaning products for use against COVID-19.
 Store all cleaning products securely and out of the reach of children.

 - While indoors, all staff and campers aged 2 and older must wear well-fitting facemasks at all times regardless of vaccination status, with the exception of meals, during water activities, and while sleeping.
 Masks must be worn while playing sports indoors.

 - Consider a mask storage system when campers are eating, drinking, or swimming: individually marked cubbies, bags, or plastic containers.

-- While outdoors, staff and campers are not required to wear facemasks.
+- While outdoors, follow PA Department of Health guidance for wearing masks.
 Unvaccinated campers and staff should be encouraged to wear masks in crowded settings or situations where there is prolonged close contact.
 Campers and staff should continue safe social distancing.
 (See Maintain physical distance, above.)

 - Note: Masks should not be placed on:

 - Babies and children younger than 2 years old.

 - Anyone who has trouble breathing or is unconscious.

 - Anyone who is incapacitated or otherwise unable to remove the cloth face covering without assistance.